[update 8-30-2017: I just posted a chart of set-up instructions for all (I think!) of the sample braids I show in these photos and in the videos.]

 These ones remind me of a parquet or tiled floor:

 Both the D-shaped braid and the triangle braid can be made with as few as 5 loops, though you do get more color-pattern possibilities with 7 or more loops.
-Here’s essentially the same 5-loop color-sequence [black-bicolor-black-bicolor-black] incorporated into 5-loop, 6-loop, 7-loop, 9-loop, and 11-loop triangle braids (6-loop braid has one extra bicolor loop; others’ extra loops are green):
+Aside from the lowest braid, all the samples in the photo below have essentially the same 5-loop color-sequence: [black-bicolor-black-bicolor-black] incorporated into 5-loop, 6-loop, 7-loop, 9-loop, and 11-loop triangle braids (6-loop braid has one extra bicolor loop; others’ extra loops are green.):

 The triangle braid can be made with an even number of loops as well, though I don’t demo that in the videos. (see footnote for a tip on making them.*) Some color-patterns are only possible with an even number of loops.